fabule/Clyde/README.md

 For more information, see the website at: http://www.fabule.com

-To report a bug in the software, go to: http://github.com/fabule/Clyde/issues
+To report a bug in the hardware or software, go to: http://github.com/fabule/Clyde/issues

 Credits